How to Get Over Your Ex – You Do NOT Still Love Him

 You don’t like to admit it: but you feel like you still love him.
+It’s time for you to learn how to get over your ex!

-You do a double take in the street, look for hints of him in other guys you date, and if he just walked back through that door… you don’t want to admit what you would do.
+You do a double-take in the street, look for hints of him in other guys you date, and if he just walked back through that door… you don’t want to admit what you would do.

 Feeling like you’re still in love with someone who has left your life is torture.
 It is living life so vividly in the past that you walk like a ghost through the present.
 To break you out of this cycle I wanted to write to you about how to get over your ex.